ctwise/doglog/README.md

   -s  --service    Special case to search the 'service' message field, e.g., -s
                    send-email is equivalent to -q 'service:send-email'.
 Merged with the -q query using 'AND' if the -q query is present.
-  -q  --query      Query terms to search on (Elasticsearch syntax).
+  -q  --query      Query terms to search on (Doglog search syntax).
 Defaults to
                    '*'.
   -l  --limit      The maximum number of messages to request from Datadog.
 Must
                    be greater then 0.
 Default: 300